indimail/indimail-mta/README.md

 $ sudo ./create_services
 ```

 NOTE: The Darwin Mac OSX system is broken for sending emails because you can't remove /usr/sbin/sendmail.
 [System Integrity Protection (SIP)](https://en.wikipedia.org/wiki/System_Integrity_Protection) ensures that you cannot modify anything in /bin, /sbin, /usr, /System, etc. You could disable it by using csrutil in recover mode but that is not adviseable.
 See [this](https://www.howtogeek.com/230424/how-to-disable-system-integrity-protection-on-a-mac-and-why-you-shouldnt/). indimail-mta requires services in /service to configure all startup items.
 On Mac OS X, it uses `/etc/synthetic.conf' to create a virtual symlink of /service to /usr/local/etc/indimail/sv.
 This file is created/modified by 'svctool --add-boot' command.
 For programs that need to send mails, you will need to call /usr/local/bin/sendmail (indimail-mta's sendmail replacement).
 The OS and all utilites like cron, mailx, etc will continue to use /usr/sbin/sendmail.
 There is nothing you can do about it, other than fooling around with SIP.
-You can use s-nail or hierloom-mailx program instead of /mail/mailx.
+You can use s-nail or hierloom-mailx program instead of mail/mailx command used on Linux/BSD.

 ## Enable svscan to be started at boot